 By definition, anything you can do in any other language, you can do in assembly, only not as easily --of course, that's like saying that anywhere you can go in a car, you can go on foot, only not as easily.
 While the statement might be true, the later technologies made things much easier to use.

-The name of the language is "assembly".
+Special Note: The name of the language is "assembly".
 The name of the tool that converts assembly language into true machine code is called an "assembler".
 It's a common misnomer to call the language "assembler", so start out on the right foot by calling the language by its proper name.

-Difficult to learn, cryptic syntax, tough to do efficiently, and it takes much more code to get something done --not for the faint of heart!
+Disadvantages: Difficult to learn, cryptic syntax, tough to do efficiently, and it takes much more code to get something done --not for the faint of heart!

-When you're looking for documentation for an assembly language, you're basically looking for the documentation for the chip.
+Resources: When you're looking for documentation for an assembly language, you're basically looking for the documentation for the chip.
 There is some online information at Intel, AMD, and Motorola for their processors.
 As for books, Assembly Language: Step-By-Step is well-reviewed.

 Pascal was designed by Nicolas Wirth in the early 70's, because he was dismayed to see that FORTRAN and COBOL were not enforcing healthy structured programming disciplines in students.
 "Spaghetti code" was becoming the norm, and the languages of the time weren't discouraging it.
 Pascal was designed from the ground up to enforce structured programming practices.
 While the original Pascal was designed strictly for teaching, it had enough advocates to eventually make inroads into commercial programming.
 Pascal finally took the spotlight in a big way when Borland released Turbo Pascal for the IBM PC.
 The integrated editor, lightning-fast compiler, and low price were an irresistible combination, and Pascal became the preferred language for writing small programs for MS-DOS.